 Self-catering accommodation in Aberdeenshire

 A county of coastlines, castles, the Cairngorms and royal connections, Aberdeenshire offers a rare time for loons and quines, auld and wee alike.
 There are more castles in Aberdeenshire per acre than anywhere else in the UK including Braemar, Craigievar, Dunnottar, Huntly and Castle Fraser to mention just a few.
+There are also many that didn't withstand the passing of time and the ruined castles of Aberdeenshire also make for a great day out.
 With our selection of self-catering accommodation in Aberdeenshire, you can even stay in a castle or within castle grounds!

 For walkers and wildlife watchers, a trip to the Cairngorms National Park is a must.
 Here you will find mountains (including Ben Macdui, the UK’s second highest peak), moorland, wetland, grassland and native forest.
 This diversity of habitat is home to a host of wildlife including a quarter of the UK’s rare and endangered species.
 Enjoy scenic walks in the mountains during summer and skiing throughout the winter, while intrepid holidaymakers can indulge in windsurfing or kayaking off the coast.
 To explore the rest of the county you might hurry to Banchory, lead on to Macduff or head for Peterhead – one of Europe’s busiest fishing ports, while nearby Slains Castle is said to have inspired Bram Stoker’s ‘Dracula’.